vipulnaik/diet-exercise-health/profile-information/health-profile.md

 In general, I have not had significant reactions to the flu shot.
 The main symptom has been slight soreness in the area of administration for the next day.
 For my [October 2023 flu shot](../events/2023/2023-10-13-flu-shot.md), the soreness continued in a relatively mild form for about a week, and might have been causal in some stiffness in the neck and shoulder as well.
 I believe this was due to an interaction with hand gripper exercises, that I [started doing in July 2023](../events/2023/2023-07-29-hand-gripper-exercise.md).
+Since then, I have implemented [best practices around vaccine appointments](../best-practices/best-practices-around-vaccine-appointments.md) that include stopping strength exercises and hand gripper exercises a few days prior to the vaccine and resuming them a few days after the vaccine.

 ### Tdap (whooping cough)